ldehner/NotionOpsCrawler/README.md

 ## Report an issue or make a feature request

-Go to [Github Issues](https://github.com/ldehner/NotionOpsCrawler/issues/new) and create an issue with one of the following labels
+Go to [Github Issues](https://github.com/ldehner/NotionOpsCrawler/issues/new/choose) and create the corresponding issue
-- bug
-- question
-- feature request